Pets at Home Executes Share Buyback, Cancels 70,000 Shares - TipRanks.com

 More about Pets at Home

 Pets at Home Group Plc operates in the pet care industry, offering a range of products and services for pet owners.
-The company’s market focus includes pet food, accessories, and veterinary services, catering to the needs of pet owners across the UK.
+The company focuses on providing pet supplies, grooming, and veterinary services to cater to the needs of pet enthusiasts.

 Technical Sentiment Signal: Sell